Have you ever wondered why Google keeps pumping out algorithm updates?

-Before Penguin’s release, site owners, content marketers, and webmasters all employed different tactics for link building.
+Before Penguin’s release, site owners, content marketers and webmasters all employed different tactics for link building.

 A handful of those ways still work, but a majority of the old-fashioned link building strategies are dead.
-According to Rival IQ, four factors will get your site penalized by Penguin.
+According to Rival IQ, there are four factors will get your site penalized by Penguin.
 See the image below:

 i).
 Link schemes – Links are still important, but high quality sites are the best way to improve search rankings.